Niagara Falls WEGO Bus

 The Howard Johnson Hotel by the Falls is thrilled to announce the new WEGO Visitor Transportation System with a dedicated stop right out front of the hotel to serve our guests!

-WEGO will deliver a seamless connection between tourist attractions within the city and Niagara Parks as well as other parts of the city, helping you to experience all that this world-class destination has to offer.
-WEGO is fully accessible and will operate year-round, giving easy, convenient service to travellers from around the globe who visit Niagara Falls.
-At Niagara Parks, WEGO replaces the familiar fleet of People Mover buses which have operated seasonally for over 26 years.
+WEGO delivers a seamless connection between the attractions within the city and Niagara Parks as well as other parts of the city, helping you to experience all that this world-class destination has to offer.
+WEGO is fully accessible and will operate year-round, giving easy, convenient service to travellers from around the globe who visit Niagara Falls. (click here for current fares)

 WEGO – Routes

 WEGO Blue line – Fallsview Boulevard to Clifton Hill (North/South)

 WEGO Red line – Lundy’s Lane (East/West)

 WEGO Purple line – Downtown Queen Street (Loop)